russell-project-org/dr-dooal/src/io/README.md

 e 1 1 leq 8
 e 0.5 2 geq 6
 e 2 5 eq 20
-e 1 geq 0 <-- note that you can ignore x2
+v 1 geq 0 <-- note that you can ignore x2
-e 0 1 leq 0 <-- note that you cannot ignore x1
+v 0 1 leq 0 <-- note that you cannot ignore x1
 f <-- Termination buffer

 ```